Thegaijin/cp4-aws/README.md

 `. cp4-setup.sh`

-## CREATING A CUSTOM IMAGE WITH PACKER AND ANSIBLE
+## CREATING A CUSTOM IMAGE WITH PACKER AND ANSIBLE ON AWS

+Assuming you have already gotten your AWS access key and secret key from AWS.
+Set them in your environment variables.

+#### Install Packer and Ansible.

+If you are using a Macbook and have homebrew to do so, run these commands to install otherwise look at the [packer](https://www.packer.io/docs/install/index.html) and [ansible](https://docs.ansible.com/ansible/2.4/intro_installation.html) documentation on how to install them.

+`brew install packer`

+`brew install ansible`

 Change directory to the pacsible-refactor directory.

 `cd pacsible-refactor`

+Open the pacsible-template.json file and change the region

-Run the following commands
+### Run the following commands

 `packer validate pacsible-playbook.json`

-The above command checks the integrity of the packer template file.
+The above command validates the syntax and configuration of the packer template file.

-`packer build pacsible-playbook.json`
+`packer build -var 'ami_id=<pre-existing-image-id>' -var 'region=<your-region-of-choice>' pacsible-template.json`

 The above command runs the packer template to build the image.
+You should replace the ami_id and region place holders with the ami_id and region of your choice.

 Once the image has been created head over to the AMIs, your the new image will be under `My AMIs`.
 Launch an instance from that image.
-Follow the instructions above under the `Instructions for CP3 deployment` section to create the instance.
+Follow the instructions above under the [Instructions for CP3 deployment](https://github.com/Thegaijin/cp4-aws#instructions-for-cp3-deployment) section to create the instance.